ViaVersion/ViaAprilFools/README.md

 # ViaAprilFools
-ViaVersion addon to add support for some notable minecraft snapshots.
+ViaVersion addon to add support for some notable Minecraft snapshots.

 ViaAprilFools is not usable by itself as a standalone software, as it is an addon for ViaVersion which adds more protocol translators.
 ViaAprilFools is intended to be implemented in a ViaVersion based protocol translator.